To get started today,

 Keep moving with your breath as you get into those muscles that run either side of your neck.

-Last breath in,
+Last breath in.

 Last breath out.

-Hold it here for a moment and then turn your chin to look back down toward that right shoulder and then slowly bring the chin back to the centre of your chest.
+Come back to look at the front hold it here for a moment And then turn your chin to look back down toward that right shoulder.

 So bring the head down,